tdslot/cert-tree.rs/.kilocode/workflows/workflow.md

 - Update `CHANGELOG.md` with detailed release notes
 - Use conventional commit messages with semver impact indicators

+### 3. Commit Message Generation
+- Use the [commit message generator](commit-message-generator-with-gitmojis.md) for all commits
+- Generate conventional commit messages with gitmojis based on staged changes
+- Follow the gitmoji ↔ conventional commits mapping for appropriate emoji and type selection
+- Include scope when applicable (api, ui, auth, db, config, deps, docs)
+- Keep descriptions imperative, concise, and under 50 characters
+- Add body for complex changes explaining what and why
+- Include breaking change footers when applicable

 ### 3. Justfile Automation
 - Use justfile recipes for all repetitive development tasks
 - Prefer justfile commands over manual CLI invocations